 If you’re in a situation where you could be susceptible to altitude sickness, try to reduce your physical activity and how much you’re exerting yourself.
 The heavier/faster your breathing, the more your body will be affected by the lower oxygen causing your blood oxygen levels to drop faster.
 If possible, try to rest for the first 24hours at this new altitude.

 Drink Lots of Water

 Our bodies love water, there’s nothing better for us.
 Water will help to flush extra toxins out of your body and helps to body to adjust to these new conditions more easily.
-Water also evaporates more quicly at higher altitudes, which can cause you to become dehydrated without realizing it.
+Water also evaporates more quickly at higher altitudes, which can cause you to become dehydrated without realizing it.

-Alcohol is basically a poision to our bodies.
+Alcohol is basically a poison to our bodies.
 If your body is already stressed, adding alcohol to the mix is only going to make it worse.
-This is what got me in Machu Picchu – I was fine during the day, but at night with dinner, after 1/2 a glass of wine, I would get a terrible dibilitating headache (and quickly) and have to go to sleep early.
+This is what got me in Machu Picchu – I was fine during the day, but at night with dinner, after 1/2 a glass of wine, I would get a terrible debilitating headache (and quickly) and have to go to sleep early.